RaccDrop: HTML Smuggling Made Simple

 The attack flow is straightforward:

-- Encode — The payload (any file) is encoded into a text representation (Base64, Hex, XOR, AES, or CSS data attribute) and embedded directly into an HTML document
+- Encode — The payload (any file) is encoded into a text representation using one or more methods (Base64, Hex, XOR, AES, RC4, Custom B64, CharCode, Decimal, Reverse, CSS/SVG data attributes, or a multi-layer chain) and embedded directly into an HTML document

 - Deliver — The HTML file is sent via email, hosted on a website, or distributed through any channel.
 To security tools inspecting the wire, it looks like a regular HTML page